-For your operating system to allow software with invalid signatures to run or install, you need to change some settings in the internet options.
+For your operating system to allow software with invalid signatures to run or install, you need to change some settings in the web browser options.

 - You can access these settings either via the Control Panel or Internet Explorer

-- Internet Explorer> Click on Tools> Internet Options > Advanced
+- Open Internet Explorer and click on Tools> Internet Options > Advanced

 - From there, tick the box next to 'Allow software to run or to install even if signature is invalid'